changboyen1018/CRT_FingerCamera_Flutter/README.md

 The partial frontend codes for building front camera with finger detection.

-## Preview of the Apps, imported from Figma preview
+## Preview of the App, imported from Figma preview
 ![Screenshot](preview.jpg)